abikirkham/the-soul-train/README.md

 # The Soul Lane: Navigating Life with Mindfulness and Meditation :lotus_position_woman:

 Welcome to **The Soul Lane**, your digital haven designed to help you navigate the challenges of modern life through the power of mindfulness and meditation.
 In today's fast-paced world, rife with stress and anxiety, this sanctuary offers inner peace and resilience, empowering you to discover clarity in the midst of chaos for a happier and healthier life.
-The live link can be accessed here: ...
+The live link can be accessed [here] (<https://abikirkham.github.io/the-soul-train/index.html>)

 ## My Vision